 During the second half of the 20th century, all European countries progressively extended universal health care to cover nearly all citizens.

-Since the implementation of the CMU (universal health care coverage), the French system, for example, has ensured that everyone has access to healthcare.
+Since implementing the CMU (universal healthcare coverage), the French system, for example, has ensured everyone has access to healthcare.
 Employment no longer determines access to healthcare, as is theoretically the case.

 But funding methods have not been called into question.

-In all countries influenced by the English model, funding mainly comes from taxes, while in other countries, it is mainly drawn from social contributions.
+In all countries influenced by the English model, funding mainly comes from taxes.

-In countries influenced by the Bismarck model, such as France or the Netherlands, social protection is mainly funded through contributions.
+Social protection is funded through contributions in countries influenced by the Bismarck model, such as France or the Netherlands.

-- in contrast, funding through social contributions usually means that trade unions and employers' organizations are involved.
+- In contrast, funding through social contributions usually involves trade unions and employers' organizations.

 In other words:

 Healthcare is a national topic only.

 Cooperation also facilitates the exchange of knowledge and best practices.